Let’s Simplify the RFID Conversation.

 Most companies already have what they need to start using RFID.

 I’m old enough to remember when getting cable TV meant scheduling an appointment, waiting for a technician to show up sometime between 8 a.m. and “maybe never,” and watching them drill holes in your wall while muttering things about coaxial splitters and signal strength.
 The whole process felt like wizardry.
-Way too technical for us laymen to understand, and definitely not something you could do yourself.

 The myth that RFID demands enterprise software, a super-expensive team of RF engineers, or multi-year contracts is just that - a myth.

-If you’re wondering whether your ERP, WMS, or CMMS can handle RFID data ingestion, the short answer is, in all probability, yes.
+If you’re wondering whether your ERP, WMS, or CMMS can handle RFID data ingestion, the short answer is: Probably yes.
+SAP, Oracle, Microsoft, IBM, Epicor, and most others now support seamless integration.
+Even homegrown systems often allow it.

-Another example.
+Another Example

 A manufacturer had no visibility into a critical component used in processing.
 Due to the lack of the component visibility, including where it came from and how long it had been in stock, there was no real quality control.
 By tagging the items and collecting time/date stamps with location, they created a real-time log of each item throughout production.